Mohrpheus78/Citrix/Citrix Client notification/README.md

 You can also change the language with the $Language variable.

 ## Example
-- Powershell logonscript:
+- Powershell logonscript
 Script Name:
 C:\Program Files (x86)\SuL\Scripts\Notifications\Citrix Client notification.ps1
 Script parameters:
 -WindowsClientMin "20.12.1.42" -MacClientMin "20.12.0.3"

-- WEM external task:
+- WEM external task
 Path: powershell.exe
 Arguments:
 -executionpolicy bypass -file "C:\Program Files (x86)\Scripts\Citrix Client notification.ps1"

 ## Logging
-A log for each client gets written to the "Logging" folder (which must exist!)
+A log for each client gets written to the "Logging" folder (which must exist!).
+The log file will be overwritten.